rilldata/rill/docs/docs/references/project-files.md

  — Optionally sets the cloud region of the bucket you want to connect to.
 Only available for S3.
   - _`us-east-1`_ —  the cloud region identifer

+**`endpoint`**
+ — Optionally overrides the S3 endpoint to connect to.
+This should only be used to connect to S3-compatible services, such as Cloudflare R2 or MinIO.

 **`glob.max_total_size`**
  — Applicable if the URI is a glob pattern.
 The max allowed total size (in bytes) of all objects matching the glob pattern.
   - default value is _`10737418240 (10GB)`_